yichehnc/SelfDirectedCareers/career_plans.md

 ## The first step
 Brainstorm your current understanding of your Interests, Passions and goals.
-Share with the group.
+Share with Paul and the group.
 The more we know about each other, the more we can help each other.

-## Our current self-understandings and career goals
+## Current plan
 _Note: If you like how I formatted my information, I have documented two utilities to help you [automate the formatting](automation.md).
 You are very welcome to use either or neither approach._

 ### Daniel